 Liddell’s withdrawal meant that his teammate Abrahams ended up winning first place in the 100-metre event.

 Subsequently, Liddell competed in the 400-metre event, which was held on a weekday.
-In that event, to everyone’s surprise, he ended up winning first place.
+In that event, to everyone’s surprise, he won first place.

 It was surprising because Liddell was a sprinter.
 He had been training for the 100-metre event.
 He was not a 400-metre runner, at least not by Olympic standards.
 This makes his victory all the more extraordinary.